Jamesits/DeadManSwitch/README.md

 ## Installation

+There are precompiled binaries for Linux in the [releases](https://github.com/Jamesits/DeadManSwitch/releases) page.

+Requires:
+* Go 1.10 or later (only needed for compilation)
+* Linux or Windows (other OSes are not tested; on Windows you need to figure out how to install yourself)

 There is currently no formal package.
 A `install.sh` can be used to compile from source and install to your localhost, and a `package.sh` can be used to generate a binary tarball.

 ## Config